Customer: Etymology and terminology

-Clients
+Client

 The term client is derived from Latin clients or care meaning "to incline" or "to bend", and is related to the emotive idea of closure.
 It is widely believed that people only change their habits when motivated by greed and fear.
-Winning a client is, therefore, a singular event, which is why professional specialists who deal with particular problems tend to attract long-term clients rather than regular customers.
+Winning a client is therefore a singular event, which is why professional specialists who deal with particular problems tend to attract long-term clients rather than regular customers.
 Unlike regular customers, who buy merely on price and value, long-term clients buy on experience and trust.

-Customers
+Customer

 Clients who habitually return to a seller develop customs that allow for regular, sustained commerce that allows the seller to develop statistical models to optimize production processes (which change the nature or form of goods or services) and supply chains (which change the location or formalize the changes of ownership or entitlement transactions).

 An "end customer" denotes the person at the end of a supply chain who ultimately purchases or utilised the goods or services.
+ISO principles for quality management note the importance of recognising both direct and indirect customers.

+Employer

+A client paying for construction work is often referred to as an "employer".

 Customer segmentation

-In the 21st century customers are generally categorized into two types:
+In the 21st century, customers are generally categorized into two types: